Your all-essential guide to Swedish Christmas

 Juldagen och Annandagen (Christmas Day and Boxing Day)

-The bank holidays Christmas Day and Boxing Day are really lazy day for the Swedes, often spent at home doing absolutely nothing except eating leftovers, playing board games, laying puzzles and watching movies.
+The bank holidays Christmas Day and Boxing Day are really lazy days for the Swedes, often spent at home doing absolutely nothing except eating leftovers, playing board games and puzzles and watching movies.
 Most stores are closed or have reduced opening hours.

 undefined